 Don't pay ripoff prices!
 Authorised brokers will search for the best quote for you.

-Has your car or van been impounded?
+Has your car or van been towed away?
 Speed is essential if you are not to lose it completely and you'll need to produce proof that it's insured before you'll be allowed to drive it away.

 Why you should only deal with an authorised broker